Mario Kart cannot be stopped. Dread it. Run from it. Destiny arrives all the same. And now, it’s here. Or should I say, Mario Kart is.

 I’m told, though, that I need to write more than just that.

 The game pushed the GameBoy Advance’s hardware to the limit as one of the few titles that made people audibly go “wow.”
-While the graphics are undoubtedly dated by today’s standards, the art style is still absolutely gorgeous.
+While today’s standards undoubtedly date the graphics, the art style is still absolutely gorgeous.
 Track environments are vibrant despite the limitations of the handheld’s hardware.
 The 3D level design from Mario Kart 64 is sorely missed, but it’s still a vast improvement over Super Mario Kart.

 Handling is a vast improvement over the SNES predecessor, though that’s not saying much.
-It was good enough to not be a detriment, and that made for an enjoyable enough experience in my book.
+However, it was good enough not to be a detriment, which made for an enjoyable enough experience in my book.

 Mario Kart Wii

 The Mario Kart franchise has always been able to push its consoles to the limit in terms of visual quality.
-For some reason, that wasn’t the case with Mario Kart Wii.
+But, for some reason, that wasn’t the case with Mario Kart Wii.

 Visually, the game felt bland and muted.
-Compared to past Mario Kart titles, which always felt bright, colorful, and vibrant, it was a bit off-putting.
+As a result, it was a bit off-putting compared to past Mario Kart titles, which always felt bright, colorful, and vibrant.

-The reason for disappointment, though, is the fact that everything about Mario Kart Wii felt like it was made with the Wii-mote in mind instead of expanding gameplay.
+The reason for disappointment is that everything about Mario Kart Wii felt like it was made with the Wii-mote in mind instead of expanding gameplay.
 Just look at the game’s trailer, for example.

 Mario Kart Wii is only high on this list because the franchise’s foundation is so rock-solid that it’s hard to mess it up.